smnkgv/ann/README.md

 ##Simple PHP7 artificial neural network

-Simple ANN implementation (single-layer perceptron).
+Simple ANN implementation (single-layer only for now).
-Developed to recognize images with letters (there are examples with sans font).
+Include test example to recognize images with letters in open-sans font.

 ###Usage:
 ```